 The acceptance of piglet castration is declining.
 Therefore, boar fattening could be an alternative.
 But the problems of boar taint are still not finally resolved.

 Entire male pig fattening or boar fattening is related with the occurrence of boar taint which smells of urine and sweat for sensitive persons.
 The main components are androstenone and skatole.
 Castration is the best way to avoid boar taint.
 The absence of testis prevents from androstenone synthesis and promotes skatole reduction in the liver.
-But castration – even under anaesthesia and analgesia – increasingly forfeits its social acceptance.
+But castration – even under anaesthesia and analgesia – increasingly forfeits its social acceptance, and castration without anesthesia will be banned in January 2019.

-It is the aim of the project to promote a risk-minimized organic boar fattening by recommendations concerning (i) minimizing the rate of carcasses with boar taint and (ii) processes and recipes in meat products to suppress boar taint.
+The aim of the project is to promote a risk-minimized organic boar fattening by producing recommendations for producers how to minimize the rate of carcasses with boar taint.

 Project funding number: 2811OE144